canisminor1990/canisminor-colors/src/ScaleTest/scaleAATest.md

 # scaleTest

-a test suite for testing scale contrast in accordance with WCAG guidelines.
+A test suite for testing scale contrast in accordance with WCAG guidelines.

 ## How to use